jchawkins725/calculator/README.md

-This calculator was create with Create React App
+This calculator was created with Create React App